 - Adopt a flexible approach and be prepared to adjust plans to avoid over crowding – eg avoiding popular outings or huts/cable cars at popular times, reduce time spent on summits etc.

 - Understand that mountain rescue teams currently need to take increased precautions, which may increase response times to an incident.

 - Should you become ill within 14 days of spending time with us, we need to be informed.

-If it is not possible to run a trip, then we will offer you a full refund – as we did for all customers affected by trip cancellations in the 2020 ski season.
+If it is not possible to run a trip, then we will offer you a full refund – as we did for all customers affected by trip cancellations in the 2020 and 21 ski seasons.

 A number of trips are already confirmed to run, since many regular clients either postponed their trips, or cancelled and have subsequently rebooked – we really appreciate this and look forward to seeing you on tour this winter!

 Finally, if our scheduled program is significantly affected by Covid restrictions for part of the season, we will offer a small number of short notice ‘pop up’ trips to alternative ski touring destinations in open countries (Eg Italy, Germany, Sweden etc).
 These will be small trips with a single guide, so numbers will be strictly limited.
 Places will be offered to committed customers who have already made a booking with us, just so you know the score!

 Skiing the Haute Route in 2022

 The Haute Route starts in France and finishes in Switzerland, which leads to the obvious question: ‘What happens if one of the countries visited on the Haute Route is ‘closed’ – will the trip still go ahead?’